 What to do with a day off with friends

 You can be a mental health advocate in the life of your loved ones by planning to take the day off together.
-Making plans together helps keep everyone accountable to prioritizing their well-being over the grind.
+Making plans together helps keep everyone accountable for prioritizing their well-being over the grind.

 Spend the vacation time like a holiday in your own city.
 Find a new art museum, restaurant, or thrift store to visit.
 Find a concert or sports event that you can go to.
 Studies have shown that shared experiences can increase our feelings of connectedness with others.